Itzdlg/Timelapse/.github/README.md

 `spigot` - Implementation of the Timelapse Spigot plugin for versions 1.8 to 1.18.

-*Other implementations are welcomed*
+*Other implementations are welcomed.*

 ## Contributions

+### License

 All code is under the GNU GPLv3 License available in the LICENSE.txt file and at https://www.gnu.org/licenses/gpl-3.0.en.html.

-Contributions to source code must include the copying notice at the beginning of each source file in comments:
+Contributions to source code must include the copying notice at the beginning of each source file in multi-line comments:
 ```java
 /*
  * This file is part of Timelapse.